ankeesler/spirits/pkg/api/generated/server/README.md

-# Go API Server for openapi
+# Go API Server for server

 spirits is a turn-based battle royale game